phetsims/sun/doc/Checkbox.md

 ### Checkboxes should be made fully voice-able with Core Voicing:
 * **1 - Core Voicing:**
-    * a _Voicing Name Response_ - must be unique, and ideally identical to the accessible name;
+    * a _Voicing Name Response_ - must be unique, and ideally identical to the accessible name and the visually displayed name;
     * _Voicing Help Text Response_ - ideally indicating there are two available states.
-It is great if the accessible help text and Voicing help text are the same (options available to make them different, if needed);
+It is great if the accessible help text and Voicing help text are the same.
+An option is available to make them different, if needed.
-    * Two _Voicing Context Responses_ - should be identical to the accessible context responses;
+    * Two _Voicing Context Responses_ - ideally identical to the accessible context responses confirming what happens as a result of checking or uncheckin the checkbox.

 #### The Voicing experience of a checkbox can vary based on input method and the Sim Voicing Options that are seletected in Preferences;
 * With keyboard input users: